-C Once a password has been set and the power on lock is activated, the projector cannot be used unless the correct password is entered every time the projector is started.
+- Once a password has been set and the power on lock is activated, the projector cannot be used unless the correct password is entered every time the projector is started. - Open the OSD menu and go to the SYSTEM SETUP: Advanced > Security Settings menu.

-Once a password has been set and the Splash Screen Lock is activated, you cannot change the splash screen that displays at projector startup unless the correct password is entered.

-- 1. Open the OSD menu and go to the SYSTEM SETUP: Advanced > Security Settings menu.
 Press ENTER on the projector or remote control.
 The Security Settings page displays. - 2.
-Highlight Change Security Settings and press ENTER on the projector or remote control. - 3.
-As pictured to the right, the four arrow keys (▲, ►, ▼, ◄) respectively represent 4 digits (1, 2, 3, 4).
+Highlight Power On Lock and select On by pressing $\triangleleft / \triangleright$ . - 3.
+As pictured to the right, the four arrow keys (▲, ▶, ▼, ◀) respectively represent 4 digits (1, 2, 3, 4).
 According to the password you desire to set, press the arrow keys to enter six digits for the password. - Confirm the new password by re-entering the new password.
-Once the password is set, the OSD menu returns to the Security Settings page. - To activate the Power On Lock function, press ▲/▼ to highlight Power On Lock and press ◄/► to select On. - INPUT NEW PASSWORD Power On Lock and Splash Screen Lock use the same password. \ \ 1 4 ( ) 2 3 MENU Back - To activate the Splash Screen Lock function, press ▲/▼ to highlight Splash Screen Lock and press ◀/► to select On.
+Once the password is set, the OSD menu returns to the Security Settings page. - The digits being input will display as asterisks on-screen.
+Write your selected password down here in this manual in advance or right after the password is entered so that it is available to you should you ever forget it.